 Having thought most of the diatribes about Obama’s “messianic pretensions” were past, I wondered if this one offered anything new.
 As it turned out, the two statements that cut through my morning haze had nothing to do with messiahs.

 Addressing the depth of anti-American sentiment across the world, Warren noted that a recent poll in France registered support for John McCain at one percent!
 Can a poll show a number that small?
 Margins of error are usually a couple of points at least.
-Did just one person expressed support for McCain?
+Did just one person express support for McCain?
 Or was it a statistical assumption that if McCain was one of the options, somebody must have at least thought about him?
 I have no idea, but after following U.S. political polls for the last two years, seeing a number like one percent in any poll about anything was intriguing.

 However, it was this comment that left me dumbfounded: